sgerogia/sgerogia.github.io/_posts/2022-06-20-Band-Oracle.md

 txhash: 7E9706646BC89738EFCDD63398A342E6AECFEB474E375CD37E5D514EFF2375A9
 ```

-We can see our updated call counter
+We can see our updated call counter in the Explorer
 ![Oracle counter](../assets/images/band-protocol/oracle_counter.png)
 > Oracle call counter